-Gluten-Free Casein-Free DietAn increasing number of adults and children with Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorders (ASD) are expressing food sensitivities to gluten, found in wheat products and casein, found in milk products.
+Gluten-Free Casein-Free DietAn increasing number of adults and children with Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorders (ASD) are expressing food sensitivities to gluten, found in wheat products and casein, found in milk products.
 These two sensitivities create an inability for the body to digest large protein molecules.
 These partially digested protein molecules can take the shape of molecules similar to gliado morphine in the case of gluten and caseo morphine in the case of casein, creating a similar affect on the brain.
 Symptoms can include chronic inflammation, sluggishness, sleeplessness, an inability to concentrate and fatigue.
 By following a gluten-free, casein-free (GFCF) diet these large protein molecules will be eliminated, allowing the body to regain its equilibrium and alleviating the symptoms.

 Many behavioral disorders and learning disabilities that special needs children are expressing can be directly linked to food sensitivities.
 Hyperactivity, tantrums, mood swings, and brain fog are all symptoms that can indicate gluten or casein intolerance.
 Infantile colic -- prolonged, inexplicable and inconsolable crying in infants -- can be caused by casein sensitivity.